Drowbe/coffee-pub-scribe/migration.md

 3. **Set up testing framework** for each phase
 4. **Establish rollback procedures** for each phase
 5. **Begin phased migration** following this plan

 ---

+## Notes from Updated API Documentation

+- The constants migration is complete: all sound, image, theme, and volume constants are now exposed via `BlacksmithConstants`, with backward compatibility for `COFFEEPUB` where applicable.
+An Asset Lookup Tool is available to query assets by type and tags and to retrieve UI-ready choices.
+See: [Blacksmith API Documentation](https://github.com/Drowbe/coffee-pub-blacksmith/wiki/Blacksmith-API).

+---